 Although not mandated by the Solvency II framework, the Company considers the accounting and reporting function a key function in line with Allianz Group's policy and as documented in the Company's Fit and Proper Policy.
-The CFO is the key function holder for the accounting and reporting function, which is a pre-approval controlled function under the CBI's Fitness and Probity Regime.
+The CFO is the key function holder for this role, which is a pre-approval controlled function under the CBI's Fitness and Probity Regime and embedded in the global Allianz Re accounting and reporting function.